rotators/Fo1in2/Tools/ModdersPack/scripting/sfall function notes.md

 ----
 #### obj_is_openable
 `bool sfall_func1("obj_is_openable", object obj)`
-- Returns True if the object is openable (i.e. has an opening/closing animation)
+- Returns True if the object is openable (i.e. has an opening/closing animation), False otherwise

 ****